- Beautiful, well-appointed rooms with floor-to-ceiling windows

 Oyster Hotel Review

-With its faded oriental rugs, shabby-chic vintage (and faux-vintage) furniture, and wrought-iron detailing, the lobby of the Bowery Hotel is unlike any other in New York.
-The atmosphere is darkly brooding and richly nostalgic; you wouldn't be surprised to see the dandified thug played by Daniel Day-Louis in Gangs of New York stroll past tasseled velvet couches, examine one of the strategically placed peacock feathers, and sit in one of the leather club chairs.
+With its Gothic arched fireplace, dark wood-slatted ceiling, faded oriental rugs, shabby-chic vintage (and faux-vintage) furniture, and wrought-iron detailing, the lobby of the Bowery Hotel is unlike any other in New York.
+The atmosphere is darkly brooding and richly nostalgic; you wouldn't be surprised to see the dandified thug played by Daniel Day-Louis in "Gangs of New York" stroll past velvet couches and tasseled brocade foot stolls, examine one of the strategically placed peacock feathers, and settle in to one of the leather club chairs with brass nailhead trim.

 Bright, immaculate, and beautifully appointed, these rooms are virtually flawless.

 The 135 loft-like rooms are bright, beautiful, and comfortable -- all with New York City views from their floor-to-ceiling windows (guests staying in the hotel's Bowery One Bedrooms can also take in the views from 1,000-square-foot terraces).
 The small details in every room shine: the white wood-beam ceilings, doilies draped over the backs of velvet chairs, custom Turkish sheets and wool blankets on the beds, and the brass fixtures, C.O.
 Bigelow bath products, Marvis mint toothpaste, Egyptian cotton towels and bathrobe, makeup mirror, and loofah in the marble bathrooms.
 Vintage Oushak rugs cover the dark hardwood floors.